Dr Bernadette Knewstubb

 After a year teaching English as a Second Language in South Korea, she returned to Dunedin in 2001, where she held concurrent roles as a student learning advisor at Otago University's Student Learning Centre, and as a Research Fellow on a project which studied the development of teaching academics over a three-year period.

 In 2003, she moved to the University of Aberdeen, where she worked as part of a small educational development team, teaching in a graduate certificate programme and working largely with tutors and new academics, as well as on faculty projects.
 Between 2005 and 2011, she worked as an academic developer in both central and faculty roles at La Trobe University in Melbourne, before joining the team at Victoria's Centre for Academic Development in mid-2011.

-She is currently completing a doctoral thesis, The teaching-learning nexus: teaching and learning as communication, using higher education research and linguistic theory to investigate how it is that students and their lecturers understand one another (or don't!).
+Bernadette's doctoral thesis was titled The teaching-learning nexus: teaching and learning as communication, using higher education research and linguistic theory to investigate how it is that students and their lecturers understand one another (or don't!).

 Her two major areas of research interest presently are the communicative relationships between lecturers, tutors and students, and the development of curricula to embed discipline-defined graduate attributes.

 - A study of the communicative alignment between lecturers and students in different disciplines (Science, Commerce and Arts)